SergiVargas/SergiVargas.github.io/README.md

 # Portfolio
-My personal projects developed in different programming languages
+This is a test of my personal projects developed in different programming languages